It will no longer be possible to apply for this master's programme.

 The School of Law has taken this decision in view of the extensive revision of all its master’s programmes.
 However, the School of Law will continue to include human rights in the curriculum, in particular in the programmes of Public International Law, European Law, Constitutional Law and Criminal Law.
 Moreover, the revised Public International Law masters will include a human rights track with new courses on human rights.
-The new master’s programmes will be published online in October 2014 and will commence in September 2015.

 Increasingly, human rights and criminal justice are subjects of heated public debate, placed high on countries’ political agendas.
 This LLM reflects on the many questions raised by the current societal and legal developments in this area.
 Each year, a group of students from around the world comes to Utrecht to take part in the programme, giving it a small-scale, intimate feel with a unique international flavour that is ideal for learning about the views and perspectives of other cultures.
 Our aim is that by the time you graduate, you will have combined a thorough knowledge of your subject with the skills, knowledge and flexibility that you need to work anywhere you want, whether you choose to practise law, go on to study for a PhD, work for an NGO or follow a different career path.